 T F In a stochastic environment, the next state is completely determined by the agent's action.
-FALSE.
-Stocastic environments involve an element of chance.

 T F Hill climbing search algorithms only work for search spaces that are two-dimensional or have solution-preserving projections onto two-dimensions.
-FALSE

 T F If search heuristic H1(s) is admissible and heuristic H2(s) is not admissible, then H3(s) = min(H1(s), H2(s)) will be admissible.
-TRUE since H3(s) \leq H1(s) \leq H(s)

 T F In A search, the first path to the goal which is added to the fringe will always be optimal.
-FALSE.
-The first path removed from the fringe is optimal with an admissible heuristic.

 T F If a Constraint Satisfaction Problem (CSP) is arc consistent, it can be solved without backtracking.
-FALSE.
-Arc consistency may not determine the entire solution.

 T F Deciding if a CSP is consistent is, in general, NP-hard.
-TRUE

 T F Arc consistency is a more powerful constraint propagation algorithm than forward checking.
-TRUE

 T F Alpha-beta pruning can alter the computed minimax value of the root of a game search tree.
-FALSE.
-Alpha-beta pruning only speeds up computation; it does not change the answer.